brightcommerce/attr_publish/README.md

 # AttrPublish

 Provides scopes for finding published and unpublished items, and (for date/datetime published columns) for returning recent or upcoming items.
-Also provides a set of convenient instance methods for publishing and unpubishing a record.
+Also provides a set of convenient instance methods for publishing and unpublishing a record.

 Allows a given boolean, date, or datetime column to indicate whether a model object is published.
 A boolean published column is just an on/off flag.
 A date/datetime column requires the value of published column to be before "current" for the object to be published.